TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 Here is Shangzhe Li, an undergraduate student from South China University of Technology.
-I'm currently an exchange student in Technical University of Munich.
+I'm currently a research intern in University of California at San Diego.
+I'm fortunate to have the opportunity to work with Prof. Hao Su.
 I'm an aviation enthusiast, a Physics & Mathematics lover and also a student majoring in Artificial Intelligence.
 My hometown is Guangzhou.
 I usually live stream on Bilibili and post articles on Zhihu.
 And by the way, I'm an anime lover.

 My research interest includes reinforcement learning and generative models.